jorge-vasquez-2301/zio-zlayer-tictactoe/README.md

-Source code for the "TicTacToe with ZLayer" blogpost
+Source code for the "Mastering modularity in ZIO with ZLayer" ebook